Jon Sopel

-Jonathan B. Sopel (born 22 May 1959) is a British journalist, television presenter and a former correspondent for BBC News.
-He was formerly the BBC's North America editor; chief political correspondent for the domestic news channel BBC News; a presenter on the Politics Show on BBC One and the BBC News channel; and from 2013 to 2014, the main presenter of Global on BBC World News.
+Jonathan B. Sopel (born 22 May 1959) is a British journalist, television presenter and podcaster.
+He was formerly BBC News's North America editor; chief political correspondent for the domestic news channel BBC News; a presenter on the Politics Show on BBC One and the BBC News channel; and from 2013 to 2014, the main presenter of Global on BBC World News.
+Since 2022, he has been presenting the Global daily news podcast The News Agents.

 Early life

-Born in 1959 to Jewish parents Myer and Miriam Sopel, his family moved from Stepney to north London when he was eleven.
-He was educated at Christ's College, Finchley before graduating with a 2:1 honours degree in politics from Southampton University.
+Born in 1959 to Jewish parents Myer and Miriam Sopel, his family moved from Stepney to Finchley, North London when he was eleven.
+He was educated at Christ's College, Finchley before graduating with a 2:1 honours degree in Politics and Sociology from University of Southampton.
 Sopel was the president of the Students' Union, for the National Organisation of Labour Students during 1982 and 1983.

-Broadcasting career
+Career

 Sopel was a freelance writer and broadcaster before joining the BBC in 1983 as a reporter and producer for BBC Radio Solent.
 He went on to become the chief political correspondent for BBC News 24 and later spent three years as the BBC's Paris correspondent.
 Stories he covered while he was in Paris included the French ban on the importation of British beef, the millennium celebrations in Paris, the oil spill in Brittany, the French presidency of the EU in 2000 and the Concorde crash in July 2000.
 During the 2003 invasion of Iraq, Sopel was the BBC's correspondent in Kuwait City.
 In 2005, Sopel joined The Politics Show on BBC One replacing Jeremy Vine as the programme's main presenter.
 It broadcast every Sunday at noon and Sopel interviewed key politicians and advisers, including Prime Minister Tony Blair, opposition leader David Cameron, Jack Straw, Gordon Brown and US Secretary of State Condoleezza Rice.
 The show ended in December 2011 and was replaced by Sunday Politics in January 2012.

-Sopel has also co-presented the BBC News channel on weekday afternoons between 2 pm and 5 pm – alongside Louise Minchin each Tuesday to Thursday and alongside Emily Maitlis on Mondays – following his appointment as a presenter on the channel in 2003.
+Sopel has co-presented the BBC News channel on weekday afternoons between 2 pm and 5 pm – alongside Louise Minchin each Tuesday to Thursday and alongside Emily Maitlis on Mondays – following his appointment as a presenter on the channel in 2003.
 During major political stories, such as elections, Sopel reported on location for the BBC News Channel and BBC News at One.
 He made occasional appearances on BBC One news bulletins as a relief anchor.
 In his 16 years with the BBC, he has appeared on PM on Radio Four, Breakfast News, BBC News at One, BBC News at Six and BBC News at Ten as well as fronting BBC Two's annual coverage of the UK political party conferences, Conference Live.
 He has also been an occasional stand-in presenter for Newsnight, and has made past appearances on Breakfast, HARDtalk and The Daily Politics.
 In October 2012, it was announced that Sopel would present the new programme Global with Jon Sopel, airing 15:00 to 16:30 GMT every Monday to Thursday on BBC World News.